 The town is small and sleepy, far from the frantic energy of the city.
 There is one bank, one medical clinic, and no fast food restaurants.
 Signs litter the city, reminding locals to refrain from spitting moma or betel nut chew just anywhere.
 This, despite the spots of red-stained ground and mischievous red-tinged smiles of market vendors and tricycle drivers.
 Vegetables are fresh, cheap, and abundant, along with at least 24 varieties of local rice.
 Kiangan is a heritage town seemingly left untouched by the worries of modernity, fighting to reclaim the dignity of its heritage.

-“They only call us indigenous because we were never conquered by the Spaniards,” says Martin who also works for the Save the Ifugao Rice Terraces Movementand the Kiangan Weavers Association.
+“They only call us indigenous because we were never conquered by the Spaniards,” says Marlon, who also works for the Kiangan Weavers Association and the Save the Ifugao Rice Terraces Movement.

 “It is cultural appropriation when something is used for profit that does not serve the community that it comes from.
-It does not recognize or disrespects its cultural roots,” Martin says.
+It does not recognize or disrespects its cultural roots,” Marlon says.

 Marlon Martin teaches visitors and guests about the different local cultural products in Kiangan.
-Martin is a member of the Indigenous People’s Heritage Center and founder of the Ifugao Heritage School.
+He is a member of the Indigenous People’s Heritage Center and founder of the Ifugao Heritage School.

 Like rice planting, weaving and basketry are integral to Ifugao culture.
 After harvesting rice, cotton is planted in the fields during the fallow season to break the soil’s pest and disease cycles.
 In this time, Ifugao women work at the loom and men make basket products mostly for carrying and storing rice.